Lana Clarkson: Murder

 On February 3, 2003, Clarkson was found dead in the mansion belonging to record producer Phil Spector.
 In the early hours of that morning, she met Spector while working at the House of Blues in Los Angeles.
 They left the House of Blues in Spector's limousine and drove to his mansion.
-Spector and Clarkson went inside while his driver waited outside in the car.
+Spector and Clarkson went inside, while his driver waited outside in the car.
 About an hour later, the driver heard a gunshot before Spector exited his house through the back door with a gun.
 He was quoted as saying, according to affidavits, "I think I just shot her."
 Spector later said Clarkson's death was an "accidental suicide" and that she "kissed the gun".

 Spector appeared in court charged with the murder of Clarkson in 2007.
-On September 26, 2007, the trial judge declared mistrial due to a hung jury ten to two for conviction.
-Spector was retried and in April 2009 he was found guilty of second-degree murder.
+On September 26, 2007, the trial judge declared mistrial due to a hung jury, ten to two for conviction.
+Spector was retried, and in April 2009, he was convicted of second-degree murder.
 Spector was sentenced on May 29, 2009, to 19 years to life in state prison.
 He died in 2021 while serving his sentence.

 In February 2012, Donna Clarkson, Lana's mother, settled a civil lawsuit with Spector and his insurance company over the wrongful death of Lana Clarkson.
 Terms of the settlement were not released to the public.